Saul19-L98/bankingCardApplication/README.md

 # bankingCardApplication
-This project is made of 1 solutions and 2 projects, the project BankingApp.WebApp is the MVC frontend Web Application adn the BankingApp.Restapi is where the backend and business logic is located.
+This project is made of 1 solution and 2 projects, the project BankingApp.WebApp is the MVC frontend Web Application and the BankingApp.Restapi is where the backend and business logic is located.

-## Create the Data Base with Migrations ⚒️
+## Create the DataBase with Migrations ⚒️

-In the BankingApp.Restapi there is a folder named 'Migrations' here is where the scripts that create the Data Base are located, to execute that script, you should execute this command in the Nuget Package Manger Console:
+In the BankingApp.Restapi there is a folder named 'Migrations' here is where the scripts that create the DataBase are located, to execute that script, you should execute this command in the Nuget Package Manger Console:
 ``` cli
 Update-Database
 ```
-Once executed, the Data Base will be created in your computer.
+Once executed, the DataBase will be created in your computer.

-## Connection to Data Base 📜
+## Connection to DataBase 📜

-Then connectiong to the data base you will need to add a 'ConnectionStrings' with the "Manage User Secrets" property of VS community, here is an exxample of the string:
+Then the connection to the database you will need to add a 'ConnectionStrings' with the "Manage User Secrets" property of VS community, here is an example of the string:
 ``` json
 ConnectionStrings:AccountDbConnectionString": "Server=ServerName;Database=AccountDb;Trusted_Connection=True;TrustServerCertificate=true"
 ```